 Net Promoter Score (NPS): The Complete Guide for SaaS

 In SaaS, you have to contextually measure if you want to drive user success fast.
 NPS surveys help you do that, but where do you get started?
-In this article, we guide you through:
+In this article, we guide you through what the NPS score is, how it’s calculated, how to analyze and respond to your data and our tool recommendations!

-You can keep scrolling to jump right in or click on the table of contents to go directly to the topics you need.
+You can keep scrolling to jump right in or click on the table of contents on the right to go directly to the topics you need.

 - Net Promoter Score (NPS) is a customer loyalty and satisfaction metric derived from asking how likely your customers are to recommend your product to others.